 - Batch-making the paste - To make the cooking process easier the next time you make laksa, batch-make the laksa paste.
 Portion it into individual servings, and it can be frozen for 3 months.

 - Storing - Leftover vegan laksa can be refrigerated for 3-4 days.
-Do store the noodles and soup separately.
+Store the noodles, soup, and toppings separately.

 Nutrition